Updated on August 21, 2025

 For companies requiring talent with niche skills, advance planning will allow sufficient time to source hard-to-find candidates or reach out to a staffing partner to expand their reach.

-In the rush to fill open positions, hiring decision-makers can also sometimes overlook important details within their recruitment process.
-Prior to September surge hiring activity, hiring decision-makers should review and enhance their hiring process to ensure it is efficient and that sought-after candidates are moved through the process quickly to minimize the risk of losing them to a competitor with a tighter process.
+Prior to September Surge hiring activity, hiring decision-makers should review and consider how to enhance their hiring process The goal is to ensure it is efficient and that sought-after candidates are moved through the process quickly to minimize the risk of losing them to a competitor with a tighter process.

 Companies can also consider working with a talent solutions partner to streamline the process from recruitment and hiring through employee productivity.
 A clean and efficient process, fortified by a strong internal support network, will enable new hires to get up to speed more quickly and become productive contributors faster, which will improve long-term retention.